fergalcob/weatherwatch/README.md

 5. At that point, the page was then live at [https://fergalcob.github.io/Mail-Matters/](https://fergalcob.github.io/Mail-Matters/)

 ## Technologies Used

+[Python](https://www.python.org/) - Main language used in the project for all aspects

+[Diagrams.net](https://www.diagrams.net/) - Used to design the flowchart in the README file

+[Heroku](https://www.heroku.com/) - For deploying the finished code

 ### Python Libraries

 [Google Maps](https://github.com/googlemaps/google-maps-services-python) - Used to retrieve the latitude and longitude of the locations entered by users via the Google Places API